pivot-access-ltd/bma-offline-docs/src/maas-concepts-and-terms-reference-5416.md

 <a href="#heading--network-topology"><h3 id="heading--network-topology">Network topology</h3></a>

 Topology describes how nodes are connected to a network, specifically referring to the shapes made by the cables and the paths that packets can take.
-There are probably as many topologies are there are shapes, but here are five of the most common:
+There are probably as many topologies are there are shapes, but here are some of the most common:

-1. Bus topology: the most basic network topology, a group of computers connected to a single, long cable.
+- Bus topology: the most basic network topology, a group of computers connected to a single, long cable.
 In this configuration, every computer sees every packet.
 A [hub](/t/maas-concepts-and-terms-reference/5416#heading--hub) network, for instance, is still a bus topology, because every machine sees every packet.

-2. Star or switch topology: a group of computers connected to a [switch](/t/maas-concepts-and-terms-reference/5416#heading--switch).
+- Star or switch topology: a group of computers connected to a [switch](/t/maas-concepts-and-terms-reference/5416#heading--switch).
 As the switch learns where packets are supposed to go, the star quickly evolves so that only packets are only seen by computers that are intended to receive the packet.

-3. Backbone topology: a hybrid network configuration in which several stars are connected to a bus.
+- Backbone topology: a hybrid network configuration in which several stars are connected to a bus.

-4. Daisy-chain topology: stars connected to stars, or more accurately, switches connected to switches.
+- Daisy-chain topology: stars connected to stars, or more accurately, switches connected to switches.

-5. Mesh topology: nodes with multiple interfaces and multiple connections.
+- Mesh topology: nodes with multiple interfaces and multiple connections.
 Useful where wide-area networks ([WAN](/t/maas-concepts-and-terms-reference/5416#heading--wan)) where there would otherwise be lots of intermediaries.
 Not popular or particularly cost effective for [LAN](/t/maas-concepts-and-terms-reference/5416#heading--lan) networks.

 <a href="#heading--patch-panel"><h3 id="heading--patch-panel">Patch panel</h3></a>